 This great photo was taken at the Royal Melbourne Show, September 1958 in Melbourne, Australia.
 A procession entering the Showgrounds Arena in front of a packed grandstand is led by a brand new CJ-3B, escorted by the Victoria Police Mounted Branch.
 Check out the large copy (280K JPEG).

-It was probably Stokoe Motors in Melbourne who arranged this "high profile" Jeep appearance, since Willys Australia was not headquartered in the state of Victoria, but way up the coast in Brisbane, Queensland.
+It was probably Stokoe Motors in Melbourne who arranged this "high profile" Jeep appearance, since Willys Australia was not headquartered in the state of Victoria, but in Sydney, New South Wales, and their plant was way up the coast in Brisbane, Queensland.

 The Royal Melbourne Show is a huge agricultural exhibition, organized annually since 1848 by the Royal Agricultural Society of Victoria.
 Riding in the Jeep in 1958 was Sir Dallas Brooks, Patron of the Society and Governor of Victoria, with his wife Muriel.